microsoft/ParrotServe/README.md

 > This repo is current a research prototype.
 Please open issue or contact the authors when you need help.

-Parrot is a distributed serving system for **LLM-based Applications**.
+Parrot is a distributed, multi-tenant serving system for **LLM-based Applications**.
 With the Semantic Variable abstraction, Parrot can easily grasp the information of LLM computation graph (DAG) or the prompt structure, which enables many interesting features like:
 - Automatically parallelize and batch LLM requests in complex LLM applications.
 Asynchronous communication between dependent requests.
 - Performance objective deduction and DAG-aware scheduling.
 - Sharing common prompt prefix between requests with optimized attention kernel, Context-aware scheduling.